-Images often stretch when shared on Google Business Profile locations, but sharing appropriately sized images prevents this problem.
+Images often stretch when shared on Google Business Profile locations, but posting with the right Google My Business Post Image Size prevents this problem.

-Google rejects posts that don’t meet image guidelines.
-This guide helps new Google Business Profile users avoid common image sizing mistakes —including the latest google my business post image size 2025—so your visuals always display correctly.
+Google rejects posts that don’t meet image size rules.
+This guide helps new Google Business Profile users avoid mistakes, including the latest Google My Business Post Image Size 2025, so visuals display correctly.

-Once you make and verify your Google my business listing, you will be able to add your business name, location, contact number, category, products, services, photos of your store, and posts.
-In this guide by RecurPost, a social media scheduler, we’ll cover what a Google My Business post is, how to schedule Google My Business posts, and what the right image size to create it is.
+Once you verify your Google My Business listing, you can add your business name, location, contact details, category, products, services, store photos, and posts.
+In this RecurPost guide, we cover what a Google My Business post is, how to schedule Google My Business posts, and what image sizes to use.

 What Are Google My Business Posts?